metabase/metabase/docs/administration-guide/03-metadata-editing.md

 **Hidden tables** can’t be selected from the **notebook editor**, and their data can’t be accessed anywhere in Metabase except in the **Admin Panel** and the **SQL Editor**.

+Here's a gif showing how to hide and unhide tables:

 ![Hide and unhide tables](./images/hide-unhide-tables.gif)

 #### Table name and description

 You can change the **name** and **description** of your tables.
 Note that the underlying database won’t be affected; changes will only update the name of the table in Metabase.

-Add descriptions to tables to let people know the type of data a table contains and how it can be used.
-Descriptions are displayed when browsing data (click on the book icon), as well as in the data model reference panel in the SQL Editor, which you can open by clicking on the book icon to the right of the editing panel.
+You can add descriptions to tables to let people know the type of data a table contains.
+Descriptions are displayed when browsing data (click on the book icon), as well as in the Data Model Reference Panel in the SQL Editor, which you can open by clicking on the book icon to the right of the editing panel.

 ![Learn about your data in the SQL editor](./images/learn-about-your-data-sql-editor.png)